Your AI agent got stuck at 2am. It didn't know you were asleep.

 • Morning digest: queued questions delivered when you start your day

-• Native iOS + Android app with widgets and watch complications
+• Native iOS + Android app with widgets, watch complications, and lock screen actions

 Open source where it matters